 This program is for individuals that are ready to find employment.
 Staff will meet with you for small group orientations that will guide you in effective ways to seek employment.
-Those interested in seeking employment attend classes every week, and will be introduced to different guest speakers from WorkSource, community agencies, and employers looking to hire.
-The workshops also assist participants in applying for jobs online, creating a cover letter and resume, and networking.
-The objectives of the job search workshop are to assist participants in standing out when they are seeking employment.
+Each Monday we offer classes that invite different guest speakers from WorkSource, community partners, and employers looking to hire.
+The workshops also assist people in applying for online jobs, creating a cover letter and resume, and networking.

 Sara Carson - Contact